-One might further expect that the presence of impactful passengers varies among different genomic elements as well as different cancer cohorts.
-Consequently, we comprehensively analyzed the overall burdening of various genomic elements, including TF (transcription factor) binding motifs in the pan-cancer somatic variant dataset.
+One might further expect that neutral passenger variants will be uniformly distributed contributing uniform functional burden across the genome.
+Consequently, we comprehensively analyzed the overall mutational burdening of various genomic elements, including TF (transcription factor) binding motifs in the pan-cancer somatic variant dataset.
 The presence of a variant within a TF binding site can lead to either the creation or destruction of binding motifs (gain or loss of function).
 In both cases, we observe significant differential burdening of impactful variants among different cancer cohorts.
 For instance, we observe significant enrichment of high impact variants creating new motifs in various TFs such as GATA, PRRX2 and SOX10 across major cancer types analyzed in this study.
 Similarly, high impact variants influencing gene expression by breaking TF motifs, were highly enriched in YY1, BCL, RAD21 and CTCF in a majority of cohorts.
 This selective enrichment or depletion suggests distinct alteration profiles associated with different components of regulatory networks in various cancers.
 Furthermore, signature analysis of these variants influencing TF binding sites suggests that distinct signatures burden motifs disproportionately.
+For instance, the underlying mutation spectrum of motif breaking events observed in SP1 TF binding sites (TFBS) suggest major contribution from C>T and C>A mutation.
+In contrast, motif breaking events at TFBS of HDAC2 and EWSR1 have relatively uniform mutation spectrum profiles.

-Similarly, structural variants are considered to play a pivotal role in driving cancer progression, hus we annotated and evaluated the impact of large SVs in the entire PCAWG cohort.
-Our annotation analysis enrichment of large engulfing somatic deletions as well as duplications among pseudogenes, coding regions, UTRs and TF peak regions.
+In addition to SNVs, SVs are also believed to play a pivotal role in driving cancer progression.
+Thus we annotated and evaluated the impact of large SVs in the entire PCAWG cohort.
+In a neutral model, we would expect majority of SVs to be distributed across the genome regardless of their extent of overlap with functional elements of the genome.
+However, our annotation analysis of somatic SVs in PCAWG portrays a different picture.
+We observe significant enrichment of large engulfing somatic deletions as well as duplications among pseudogenes, coding regions, UTRs and TF peak regions.
 Moreover, engulfing SVs tend to have higher enrichment value compared to partially overlapping SVs.
 The observed enrichment bias of SVs toward certain regions of the genome as well as the extent of their overlap suggest that selection processes play a key in role in emergence of somatic SVs.
 We quantified the effect of these selection processes by evaluating functional impact of these large deletions and duplications across various cancer-types.
 The functional impact score distribution of SVs for different cancer-types indicate that meta tumor cohorts such as CNS, glioma and sarcoma tend to harbor higher impact large deletions and duplications compared to others.
 In addition, gene-centric analysis on the pan-cancer level reveals that CDKN2A and TEKT2 genes have the largest observed enrichment of high impact deletions and duplications, respectively.

 Additionally, we also explored the role of impactful variations in cancer evolution by integrating them with subclonal information and allele frequencies.
 Intuitively, one might hypothesize that high impact mutations should either achieve higher frequency if they are advantageous to the tumor, or a lower frequency if deleterious.
 Interestingly, one finds suggestive observations that this is the case.
 In particular, we observe that high functional impact non-coding variants (along with high impacting coding LOF variants) have a higher allelic frequency and a higher prevalence in parental subclones, signifying a potential important role in the early phases of cancer progression or providing a higher fitness advantage.